 It also means that contrary to Apollinarianism, which held that Jesus had a human body but not a human soul, the man Jesus had a rational soul and mind or immaterial part.
 Another theologian writes: "We see several indications that Jesus had a human soul (or spirit).
 Just before his crucifixion, Jesus said, 'Now is my soul troubled' (John 12:27).
 John writes just a little later, 'When Jesus had thus spoken, he was troubled in spirit' (John 13:21).
-In both verses the word troubled represents the Greek term tarasso, a word that is often used of people when they are anxious or suddenly very surprised by danger.
-Moreover, before Jesus' crucifixion, as he realized the suffering he would face, the said, 'My soul is very sorrowful, even to death' (Matt.
-26:38) . . .
+In both verses the word troubled represents the Greek term tarassō, a word that is often used of people when they are anxious or suddenly very surprised by danger.
+Moreover, before Jesus' crucifixion, as he realized the suffering he would face, he said, 'My soul is very sorrowful, even to death' (Matt.
+26:38).
+So great was the sorrow he felt that it seemed as though, if it were to become any stronger, it would take his very life.
 Jesus had a full range of emotions.
 He 'marveled' at the faith of the centurion (Matt 8:10).
 He wept with sorrow at the death of Lazarus (John 11:35).
-And he prayed with a heart full of emotion, for 'in the days of his flesh, Jesus offered up prayers and supplications, with loud cried and tears, to him who was able to save him from death, and he was heard for his godly fear' (Heb.
-5:7)" (Wayne Grudem, Systematic Theology, 533-34).
-What's more, he demonstrated remarkable intellectual capabilities.
-He knew the thoughts of friends and foes alike (Lk 9:47; 6:8 respectively).
-He perceived the character of Nathanael (Jn 1:47-48) and knew the marital history of the Samaritan woman (Jn 4:18).
-Even more remarkably, he knew that Judas would betray him (Mt 26:25) and that Peter would deny him three times (Mt 26:34).
-And yet his knowledge was not without limits.
-It seems clear from the Gospels that he asked questions because he did not know (Mk 5:31; 9:21), and in one case expressly declared that he did not know when the Son of man would return (Mt 24:35; Mk 13:32).
-Apparently the exercise of his omniscience was subject to the will of his Heavenly Father.
+And he prayed with a heart full of emotion, for 'in the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death. and he was heard for his godly fear' (Heb.
+5:7)" (Wayne Grudem, Systematic Theology, 533 -34).